wg-osr/walkerga.github.io/class/mu_diabolist.md

 <ins>Drawback</ins><br>
-Rolling a 6 on a SD adds 1 doom points.
+Rolling a 6 on a SD adds 1 doom point.

 <ins>Cantrips</ins>
 - You can cause blood or other bodily fluids to appear on things by touching them.
 You can delay this appearance for up to an hour.
 - You and your possessions are unharmed by any fires smaller than a campfire.
 - You can see through the eyes of goats that you’ve touched as long as you know where they are.
 One at a time.